 Rapid industrial development has brought in its wake, myriad environmental and pernicious health problems.
-Though the industrial and technological development have helped to improve food products, raised the living standards but at the same time had adversely affected the environment and thereby disturbed the “BALANCE OF NATURE”.
-Moreover the improper treatment of industrial waste has led to cause a serious problem to the biotic and aboitic components of the environment.
+Though the industrial and technological development have helped to improve food products, and raised the living standards but at the same time had adversely affected the environment and thereby disturbed the “BALANCE OF NATURE”.
+Moreover, the improper treatment of industrial waste has led to cause a serious problems to the biotic and aboitic components of the environment.

 There is a requirement for a standard review apparatus, which can inspect and examine periodically every one of those exercises which are threatening the environment.
-This would be a successful step towards environment protection, since prevention is better than cure.
+This would be a successful step towards environmental protection since prevention is better than cure.

 “Earth provides enough to satisfy every man’s need but not every man’s greed”- Mahatma Gandhiji